Tiledesk/tiledesk-dashboard/README.md

 # Tiledesk-dashboard

-Tiledesk.com backoffice application was finally released on GitHub with the AGPL-3.0 licence.
+Tiledesk.com backoffice application is available on GitHub with the AGPL-3.0 licence.
 Follow this instructions to setup the environment.

 Consider that Tiledesk.com cloud service makes every module available with the same open source licence.